World Suicide Prevention Day | Have You Had A Mental Check Up Lately?

 • Read up on the facts, practice your approach, and plan for a time when you won’t be rushed to start the conversation with your loved one.

 • Communicate in a straightforward manner.
 It’s OK to ask, “Are you now or have you thought about ending your life?”
-Regardless of your feelings, focus on listening openly, expressing concern, and reassure them you are there to help.
+Regardless of your feelings, focus on listening openly, expressing concern, and re-assure them that you are there to help.

 • Ask if they have access to any lethal means and safely help remove their access to them.